bobbyinfj/nlp-recommender/README.md

 # nlp-recommender
-A NLP-based recommender system for a simplified MIND-small dataset.
+A NLP-based recommender system for a simplified version of the MIND-small dataset.